Which are the best AI agents to deploy in a business? Comparison by use case

 AI agents for decision support

-Decision support AI agents occupy an intermediate position between analysis and action.
+AI agents geared toward decision support occupy an intermediate position between analysis and action.
 Their role is to assist teams in making complex choices, taking into account a set of contextual parameters.

 These agents are particularly useful in environments where decisions are based on multiple, sometimes contradictory data, and where human judgment remains central.
 They do not replace the decision, but structure it.